 On August 15, 2022, we completed the previously announced sale of our SumTotal business to a third party.
-The sale of SumTotal generated gross proceeds of \$200 million and net proceeds of \$176.7 million, after reflecting the impact of transaction-related expenses, working capital adjustments and the settlement of other obligations necessitated by the transaction.
+We received net proceeds of \$180.0 million and reserved \$8.0 million for working capital contingency which is subject to customary adjustments as set forth in the Purchase Agreement.
 Under the terms of our Amended Credit Agreement, the net proceeds attributable to the sale of SumTotal required a mandatory prepayment of \$31.4 million.
-The remaining net cash proceeds of \$145.3 million are subject to reinvestment provisions and may not be used for general corporate purposes.
+The remaining net cash proceeds of \$140.6 million are subject to reinvestment provisions and may not be used for general corporate purposes.
 In the event any of the remaining net cash proceeds have not been designated for eligible investments (such as permitted acquisitions, capital expenditures and other such eligible uses as defined in the Amended Credit Agreement) on or before August 15, 2023, such remaining net cash proceeds will be used to prepay outstanding indebtedness under our Amended Credit Agreement.
 We expect to have sufficient qualifying expenditures under the Amended Credit Agreement such that no additional mandatory prepayment with remaining SumTotal proceeds will be necessary.